MichaelDemidov/Firebird-Auto-Updater/README.md

 > 1. The script requires the official Firebird setup executable file (e.g. from the official site).
 After compilation, the setup file will be packaged into the resulting file.
 > 2. The setup requires system administrator rights when launched, because this is necessary to install and uninstall the DBMS.
 At the time of launch, it asks the user to confirm running as administrator (and the user may need to enter an administrator password).

 At the time of writing this text, the program has been tested on more than 25 computers running Windows 7, 8, 10, and 11.
-With the exception of a few [messages from the antivirus and the SmartScreen filter](#antivirus-issues), there were no problems with it.
+With the exception of a few [messages from the antivirus and SmartScreen filter](#antivirus-issues), there were no problems with it.

 How To Run It As A User?
 ------------------------